flutter/website/src/release/breaking-changes/insert-content-text-input-client.md

 ## Context

-As of Android 7.1, IMEs (virtual keyboards) are able to directly send images and rich content into a text editor.
-This allows users to directly insert gifs, stickers, or context-aware rich content into a text field.
+As of Android 7.1, IMEs (input method editors or virtual keyboards) can send images and rich content into a text editor.
+This allows users to insert gifs, stickers, or context-aware rich content into a text field.

 ## Description of change

 When the user inserts rich content via the IME, the platform sends a `commitContent` channel message called `TextInputClient.commitContent`.
-This notifies the Dart code that rich content was inserted.
+This notifies the Dart code that the IME inserted rich content.
 The channel message contains the mime type, URI, and bytedata for the inserted content in JSON form.

 ## Migration guide

-If you previously implemented `TextInputClient`, you must override `insertContent` to either support rich content insertion or provide an empty implementation.
+If you had implemented `TextInputClient`, you must override `insertContent` to either support rich content insertion or provide an empty implementation.

 To migrate, implement `insertContent`.